Opened March, 20201. Last updated by The POOG on April 27, 2021.

 History of NATO Military Aggression

 NATO has attacked a number of countries over its history.
-There are a lot of books on NATO and its adventures which I won’t rtry and duplicate.
+There are a lot of books on NATO and its adventures which I won’t try and duplicate.
 Rather, I will capture new articles as I come across them.
+As an example, Brian Cloughly describes the continuing encirclement of Russia by NATO.

 US-NATO war of aggression against Yugoslavia in 1999, in The Balkans, resulted in the partitioning of Yugoslavia into Serbia and other small states.
 NATO is continuing its aggressive stance against Russia with the new exercise, Defender Europe 21.